-something that has already been used take something temporarily lots of / piles of rent something (for a set amount of time) follow / not anymore give to someone else, give something stay current with often a family member temporarily
+something that has already been used take something temporarily borrow (sth. from sbd.) lots of / piles of heaps of rent something (for a set amount of time) lease follow / stay current with keep up with not anymore no longer give to someone else, often a family member hand down give something temporarily lend (sth. to sbd.)